First Books for Baby and Helpful First-Year Reading Tips for 2023

 Reading for Language Development

 Reading to your baby is so important for their language development.
-At the beginning, this can feel so awkward.
+In the beginning, this can feel so awkward.
 After all, how much will an infant understand?
 In the newborn and infant stages, babies will not understand words.

-However, they are soothed by the sound of a voice, will prefer their mother’s voice to that of a stranger and will begin to respond to different intonations.
+However, they are soothed by the sound of a voice, will prefer their mother’s voice to that of a stranger, and will begin to respond to different intonations.
 When you read to your baby, you are creating a designated time for interaction and language development.

 There are different kinds of language.
-Verbal language (talking) and nonverbal language (eye contact and turn-taking) are equally important and when you read to your baby, you are giving an opportunity for development in both areas.
+Verbal language (talking) and nonverbal language (eye contact and turn-taking) are equally important and when you read to your baby, you are allowing development in both areas.
 So how do you do this?

-Start Early
+Tip 1: Start Early

 Initially, when you read to your newborn, they are listening to the sound of your voice.
 I used to read books that rhymed at this age because I liked the flow of the book.
 It was soothing for my kids.
 But, at the newborn stage, you can read anything.

 Do you have a novel you are reading?
 Read that out loud in a calm and soothing tone.
 Studying for an exam, reading a magazine?
 You can read those out loud.
 The tone of your voice and the time together are the most important things during this newborn stage.
+Remember, at this age, there are no wrong first books for baby.

-Take Turns
+Tip 2: Take Turns

 Let your child give you cues.
 As soon as your child starts making noises (at about one month), use this as a chance for interaction.
 When you read a story and your baby makes a noise, pretend they have just commented on the book and respond to them.

-For example, you could say “yes, you are right, that is a cow.”
+For example, you could say “Yes, you are right, that is a cow.”
 Or you can say “I love the picture of the truck.
 It says beep beep.”.
-Not only are you giving your child vocabulary but you are building the foundations of conversational speech by taking-turns.
+Not only are you giving your child vocabulary but you are building the foundations of conversational speech by taking turns.

 As your baby starts to make more sounds, you can extend the turn-taking into asking questions.
 Take your time to ask your baby about the pictures on the page.
 Be sure to pause and wait for your baby to “answer”.
-Their answer can be a noise, a leg kick or even just their eyes following what you are pointing to.
+Their answer can be a noise, a leg kick, or even just their eyes following what you are pointing to.

 Either way, use this interaction to answer the question and add more information.
 For example: “Do you see the pig?
 Yes, you are right that is a big pig.
 The pig is pink.”

-Read and Talk, Talk, Talk
+Tip 3: Read and Talk, Talk, Talk

 Every opportunity to talk to your child gives them a better chance for language development as they grow.
 Narrate the world for your baby.
 This may seem so strange at first but, your child will get so much information from the things you say.